-An architectural approach using best practice guidelines from CESG
+An architectural approach using best practice guidelines from NCSC

 As part of our specialisation in addressing secure information exchange (or cross-domain) challenges, we have developed our own architecture.
-It consists of a number of configurable building blocks that follow best practice design patterns from CESG, the UK National Technical Authority, for the import and export of data across security domain boundaries.
+It consists of a number of configurable building blocks that follow best practice design patterns from the National Cyber Security Centre (NCSC), the UK National Technical Authority, for the import and export of data across security domain boundaries.

-This architecture forms the technical basis of our secure information exchange solutions and, whilst not all organisations we deal with are within the assurance jurisdiction of CESG, the use of a such a modular architecture provides numerous benefits to all stakeholders.
+This architecture forms the technical basis of our secure information exchange solutions and, whilst not all organisations we deal with are within the assurance jurisdiction of the NCSC (formally known as CESG), the use of a such a modular architecture provides numerous benefits to all stakeholders.

 A Modular Architecture